Tales of Little Women: Broadcast

-Little Women aired on Fuji Television from 11 January 1987 to 27 December 1987 as part of Nippon Animation's World Masterpiece Theater.
+Little Women aired on Fuji Television from 11 January to 27 December 1987 as part of Nippon Animation's World Masterpiece Theater.
 The series features contributions from several well-known Studio Ghibli staffers, including co-character designer Yoshifumi Kondo and animation director Atsuko Otani.
 The chief director was Nippon Animation/WMT veteran Fumio Kurokawa with storyboard duties handled by various other directors, and Akira Miyazaki is credited with scripting all 48 episodes.
 Kurokawa, Otani, and character designer and chief animation director Toshiki Yamazaki had all been involved in the previous WMT series Princess Sarah, as had Jo's voice actress, Eiko Yamada.
 The series was broadcast aired across Asia by the anime satellite television network, Animax.

 Little Women was first dubbed into English by Saban Entertainment and was broadcast across the United States by HBO in 1988 under the title Tales of Little Women, making it one of only three WMT serials to have been broadcast on television in the United States.
-From 2009 to 2017, the series aired in the United States on Smile of a Child and in the Philippines on DZOZ-TV.
+From 2009 to 2017, the series aired in the United States on Smile of a Child and in the Philippines on DZOZ-DTV (Light TV).
 Unusual for a Saban Entertainment dub of an anime series, the English dub version of Ai no Wakakusa Monogatari kept the original Japanese musical score by Kazuo Otani, although the theme songs were replaced with a new one by Haim Saban and Shuki Levy, who also composed some additional music for the series itself.
 The series has not yet been released on DVD in English, although a compilation of two episodes was released on VHS in the United States in 1992 as Little Women's Christmas Story.
 The full series was released in 2017 on Amazon Prime under the title Tales Of Little Women.

-The series has also achieved a high level of popularity in Europe, Israel, Iran, Arab World, and Latin America.
+The series has also achieved a high level of popularity in Europe, Israel, Iran, Türkiye, Arab World, and Latin America.